English

 Santa Maria delle Grazie is a prime example of late Gothic and Renaissance architecture.
 Its design features elements of both styles:

-1. Gothic Influences: The church's facade exhibits classic Gothic characteristics, with pointed arches, intricate rose windows, and decorative details.
+1. Gothic influences: The church's facade exhibits classic Gothic characteristics, with pointed arches, intricate rose windows, and decorative details.

-2. Renaissance Elements: The interior of the church underwent Renaissance renovations, with a harmonious and symmetrical layout, classic Roman-style columns, and a serene, well-lit atmosphere.
+2. Renaissance elements: The interior of the church underwent Renaissance renovations, with a harmonious and symmetrical layout, classic Roman-style columns, and a serene, well-lit atmosphere.

 3. Cloisters: The adjoining convent includes beautiful Renaissance-style cloisters with elegant arches and columns, showcasing the transition from Gothic to Renaissance architecture.